-Fear of flying — also known as aviaphobia — is an increasingly common problem in today’s world.
-I have treated people who previously avoided flying at all costs, and others who would fly, but only while enduring significant fear, discomfort, anxiety, and nervousness in order to do so.
-But what is it about the thought of airplanes that gets us so riddled with fear?
+Fear of flying — also known as aviaphobia — is an increasingly common issue.
+I have treated people who previously avoided flying at all costs, and others who would fly, however enduring significant fear, discomfort, anxiety, and nervousness in order to do so.
+What is it about the thought of airplanes that gets us so riddled with fear?
 Though accidents do happen, they are exceedingly rare, and when in-flight problems occur, the planes usually end up landing safely with no injuries.
 Flying is actually known to be the safest mode of transportation, yet it’s feared as if surviving a flight is pure luck .

 This brings us to understanding phobias.
 Phobias are generally not based on logic.
 We may logically know something isn’t threatening, but still emotionally feel that it is threatening.
 We call these types of threats “perceived threats”.
 With an actual threat, we are actively in danger, and our “fight or flight” response kicks in so we can attack or find safety.
 For example: being trapped in a cage with lions and tigers would be an actual threat.
 With flying, it’s true that it is mathematically and humanly possible (even if only slightly) that a plane could crash, however, the likelihood is very remote.
 The level of emotional flooding that some people feel when flying on a plane would make it seem as if they are lucky to be alive when the plane lands safely — like they were locked in the cage with the lions and tigers (and bears, if you want to go there), and lived to tell.
 With a perceived threat, our “fight or flight” response kicks in even when we’re not actively in danger, leading to various physiological symptoms.

 In addition, the media can also exacerbate fears that already exist, and create fears that didn’t previously exist.
 Airplanes are a golden topic for the media.
 Journalists know — the more we fear, the more we pay attention to the stories, and then the more we fear because we paid attention.
 The result is that we end up exposed to far more dramatic (and often un-news-worthy) airplane stories, as opposed to soothing stories that reinforce safety.
-The more we hear these stories, as well as the perceived threats that accompany them, the more our fear of flying is reinforced.
+The more we hear these stories, the more our fear of flying is reinforced.